 If you are new to the concept of microlearning, you’re probably wondering what is microlearning in the first place. 🤔

 Simply put, microlearning means learning in short bursts of usually ten to fifteen minutes, often through digital mediums.

 Wondering why microlearning is important beyond the use of academics? 🤔

 That’s because in today’s dynamically changing work environment, young people need microlearning to move forward and thrive in their careers.

 Why is microlearning the future of training in the workplace? 🤔

 There’s a common saying that we “learn on the job”.
-However, with the coming of the digital age and information available on our fingertips, more and more businesses want employees to have a certain degree of knowledge about their job, before they begin it.
+However, with the coming of the digital age and information available at our fingertips, more and more businesses want employees to have a certain degree of knowledge about their job before they begin it.

 Though they don’t want to cause overwhelm with online learning! 🤯